GRIPS-code/pyLBL/README.md

 This application aims to improve on existing line-by-line radiative transfer models by separating the data management and calculation.
-Data management is handled by a `SpectralDatabase` object, which allows the user to construct a local database of up-to-date line parameters, continuum coefficients and cross sections without having to explicitly interact with the ascii/data files typically needed when using existing line-by-line models.
-Absorption spectra calculation is handled by a `Spectroscopy` object, which allows user to specify which molecular lines, continua, and cross section models they would like to use.
+Data management is handled by a `SpectralDatabase` object, which allows the user to construct a local database of up-to-date line parameters, continuum coefficients, and cross sections without having to explicitly interact with the ascii/data files typically needed when using existing line-by-line models.
+Absorption spectra calculation is handled by a `Spectroscopy` object, which allows the user to specify which molecular lines, continua, and cross section models they would like to use.
 The details of each of these objects are discussed further in the next sections.